danfuzz/samizdat/doc/samizdat-0.md

 that represents the function.

 <br><br>
-### Primitive Library: Miscellaneous
+### Primitive Library: I/O

 #### `die stringlet <> (exits)`

-Prints the given stringlet to the system console, and exits.
+Prints the given stringlet to the system console (as if with `io0Note`), and exits.

+#### `io0Note stringlet <> ~.`

+Writes out a newline-terminated note to the system console or equivalent.
+This is intended for debugging, and as such this will generally end up emitting to the standard-error stream.

 #### `io0PathFromStringlet stringlet <> pathListlet`